tabreturn/tabreturn.portfolio/_posts/2021-09-01-plotter_artworks.md

 ---
 Artworks coded in Processing Python Mode & py5, plotted using a 2-axis pen plotter.

-This series explores wave motion.
+This series explores themes of waves, radials, and relics.